Traveling Democracy Lab

-Due to situation in Belarus, we are planning for online solutions with events taking place on 26th of October and 12th of December.
+Due to situation in Belarus, we are planning for online solutions with events taking place in the upcoming months!

 The project is supported by the Nordic Council of Ministers, and the workshops will be led by Leif Lønsman from Nordic Journalist Center and Evgeniya Khoroltseva from the Norwegian Human Rights Academy, supported by local Baltic experts.